michael616kriel/kult-cli/README.md

 # @kult/cli

-Kult cli is toolkit for configuring and bootstrapping Kutl applications.
+Kult cli is toolkit for configuring and bootstrapping Kult applications.

 ## Installation